How to Confirm a Date Without Sounding Desperate

 Learning how to confirm a date without sounding desperate is part of the subtle art of dating.

-Yes, you do always want to confirm a date ahead of time, even if other folks tell you otherwise.
+Yes, you do always want to confirm a date with a girl ahead of time, even if other folks tell you otherwise.

 Confirming your date is polite, it shows interest, it avoids miscommunications, and it puts your mind at ease.

-Today’s post will walk you through several great tips on how to verify that you’re still meeting up with your date as planned.
+Today’s post will walk you through several great tips on how to confirm a date without sounding desperate.

 We’ll talk about…